Mailing Address:

 Hold the bird firmly but gently.

-Attach a unique leg band and record the Set # and Sample # for your records.
+Attach a unique leg band and record the Sample # and identifier for your records.

 Clean Hands and Tools